 While psoriasis is an inherited condition, certain behaviors and life conditions can make it worse.
 These include smoking cigarettes and being overweight.
 Psoriasis flare-ups can also be triggered by direct skin contact with known irritants, like poison ivy or sun exposure.

 Drinking a large quantity of alcohol (greater than one drink a day for women and two for men) and experiencing great levels of stress can also act as triggers.

 It can be challenging to identify your unique triggers as well as to discover treatments that are effective for them.

 Outbreaks can cause feelings of self-consciousness, given the effects they have on appearance.
-Those challenges can be frustrating enough to cause psychological issues, such as anxiety and depression, which can also hamper social and work activities.
+These challenges can be frustrating and may lead to psychological issues, such as anxiety and depression, which can also hamper social and work activities.

-There are medicines that can restrict inflammation, intervene successfully with immune system malfunction, or stop unwanted cellular growth.
+Medications are available that can restrict inflammation, intervene successfully with immune system malfunction, or stop unwanted cellular growth.
 Ultraviolet light therapy, when properly supervised by a physician (lay off the tanning beds), can improve the condition.
-Many people use moisturizers that make the surface of skin feel better.
+Many people use moisturizers that make the surface of their skin feel better.

-It is worth keeping in mind that although there is no cure for psoriasis yet, many of its symptoms can be addressed.
-Many people notice they can reduce the intensity of an attack, or limit the number of attacks, by consuming or eliminating particular foods.
-The specifics for this kind of method are difficult for medical specialists to track and confirm, but many experts agree that a diet of vegetables, fruits, lean proteins, and whole grains almost always has a positive health impact.
+Although there is no cure yet for psoriasis, many of its symptoms can be addressed.
+Many people have been able to reduce the intensity of an attack, or limit the number of attacks, by consuming or eliminating particular foods.
+The specifics for this kind of method are difficult for medical specialists to track and confirm.
+If eliminating some things from your diet improves your psoriasis, then stick with that diet.
+Many experts agree that a diet of vegetables, fruits, lean proteins, and whole grains almost always has a positive health impact.